AidenLM/DikDur/README.md

 | August 1   | README updated, review checklist completed                                                  |
 | August 2   | Last adjustments and final testing                                                          |
 | August 3   | Sprint closed, retrospective notes written                                                  |

+## Sprint 3 Daily Scrum Summary

+During Sprint 3, our team focused on planning, bug fixing, feature development, and polishing the project for the final release.
+We started with sprint planning and backlog review, quickly identifying and fixing a critical token bug.
+Unnecessary sections like Challenges and Notifications were removed to streamline the app.

+Key features developed included the Posture Cam logic, posture data caching, and averaging logic with user feedback improvements like the "Analyzing..." status.
+We also redesigned parts of the UI, including Ergonomy and Rewards, and integrated a new logo.

+Throughout the sprint, we conducted internal code reviews, cleaned up the codebase, tested authentication caching, and finalized the user interface.
+The team worked collaboratively to prepare demos, update documentation, and complete the final QA.

+By the end of the sprint, all planned goals were met, and we successfully closed the sprint with detailed retrospective notes.

 ---